Colorado-Mesa-University-Cybersecurity/DeepLearning-IDS/README.md

 | Multiclass | Keras-Tensorflow  |    94.73     |   \*    |        \*        |
 | Binaryclass| Keras-Tensorflow  |    94.40     |   \*    |        \*        |

-# References

--   Iman Sharafaldin, Arash Habibi Lashkari, and Ali A. Ghorbani, “Toward Generating a New Intrusion Detection Dataset and Intrusion Traffic Characterization”, 4th International Conference on Information Systems Security and Privacy (ICISSP), Portugal, January 2018
 # Fast.ai Results Details

-`Note that this document is still under development and tests are being ran`

 ## Brief Results
- - These are not updated...

 | Data File | Accuracy | Loss |
 | --------- | -------- | ---- |
 | 02-14-2018.csv | 99.99% | 0.00212